docknetwork/api-docs/source/index.html.md

 <h1 id="dock-api-presentations">Presentations</h1>

-The presentation indicates which credentials it is about and must be signed by the holder of the credentials.
+The presentation is signed using the holder's private key as it is being created.
+For the verifier to validate the presentation, he must also check the issuer's signature and the holder's public key.
+One way to achieve this is to make the holder have a DID too, so that the verifier can look up the DID on the chain and learn the public key.

-These are the operations about presentations:
+The API allows you create and sign a verifiable presentation out of one or more Verifiable Credentials.

 ## Create a presentation